-Are you a Grinch for Christmas?
 Have you ever been accused of being like Ebenezeer Scrooge?
-Want to prove to your friends that you’re Read more [...]
+Want to prove to your friends that you're actually a decent human being.
+Take the Read more [...]

 The Cabramatta Moon Festival, happening on September 23 (Sunday), celebrates the traditional mid-autumn harvest.